hashicorp/vault/website/source/api/secret/aws/index.html.md

 In order to call this endpoint, Vault's AWS access key MUST be the only access key on the IAM user; otherwise, generation of a new access key will fail.
-Once this method is called, Vault will now be the only entity that knows the AWS secret key is uses to access AWS.
+Once this method is called, Vault will now be the only entity that knows the AWS secret key is used to access AWS.

 | Method   | Path                         | Produces               |
 | :------- | :--------------------------- | :--------------------- |